zmkfirmware/zmk/docs/docs/config/behaviors.md

 | `retro-tap`                  | bool          | Triggers the tap behavior on release if no other key was pressed during a hold                                 | false              |
 | `hold-trigger-key-positions` | array         | If set, pressing the hold-tap and then any key position _not_ in the list triggers a tap.                      |                    |

+This behavior forwards the first parameter it receives to the parameter of the first behavior specified in `bindings`, and second parameter to the parameter of the second behavior.

 The `flavor` property may be one of:

 - `"hold-preferred"`